torm3n/EC2Spawner/README.md

 - The script uses the default VPC if the subnet is not specified.
 - For Windows instances, it attempts to retrieve the plaintext password for RDP.
 The user will be prompted to specify the path to the keypair file for this.
-- Please ensure that you have necessary permissions and credits available in your AWS account to spawn instances.
+- Make sure that you have necessary permissions and credits available in your AWS account to spawn instances.
 - **Be aware of AWS costs that can incur by running instances.**